Lucas Cranach the Younger: Life and career

 The Protestant Reformation began in Wittenberg in 1517.
 Cranach the Elder was friends with Martin Luther and became known as a leading producer of Protestant artistic propaganda.
 In 1550, Cranach the Elder left Wittenberg to join his patron, John Frederick I, Elector of Saxony, in exile.
 Following his father's departure, Cranach the Younger assumed full responsibility over the flourishing family workshop.
 In this position, he successfully maintained the workshop's high output of quality work, including images of Reformers such as Luther himself.
 Although Cranach the Younger was never a court painter, he worked for members of the social elite, including princes and nobles.
-Upon his death in 1586, theologian Georg Mylius (1613–1640) stated that Cranach the Younger's work could be seen in "churches and schools, in castles and houses."
+Upon his death in 1586, theologian Georg Mylius (1613–1640) stated that Cranach the Younger's work could be seen in "churches and schools, in castles and houses".

 The Cranach family enjoyed a high status in Wittenberg.
 In addition to the painting workshop, Cranach the Younger was a successful businessman and politician.
 He occupied several political offices in Nuremberg commencing in 1549, when he served on the city council.
 He also served as Chamberlain, beginning in 1555 and Burgomaster from 1565.

 On 20 February 1541, he married Barbara Brück (daughter of Gregor Brück, who was Luther's legal advisor and Cranach's neighbour in Wittenberg), with whom he had three sons and a daughter.
 He was also connected to the Brück family by his sister, Barbara Cranach, who married Christian Brück (brother of his wife).
 Barbara Cranach died of plague on 10 February 1550.
 Soon after, Cranach married Magdalena Schurff on 24 May 1551.
 This union produced five children, including painter Augustin Cranach.
 His daughter Elisabeth married Polykarp Leyser the Elder.

 Cranach the Younger died in Wittenberg on 25 January 1586, at the age of 70.
-He is buried adjacent to one of his finest altarpieces in the church of St Mary, also known as Stadtkirche Wittenberg.
+He is buried next to one of his finest altarpieces in the church of St Mary, also known as Stadtkirche Wittenberg.